Five bucks says the ship crashes.

 - This trope is a staple of the Final Fantasy games:

-- The final boss of the first Kingdom Hearts game summons an absolutely enormous Heartless for his final form, and the player has to take it apart piece-by-piece before they can finish him.
+- The final boss of Kingdom Hearts I merges with an absolutely enormous Heartless for his final form, and the player has to take it apart piece-by-piece before they can finish him.

 - Kingdom Hearts II does this in two of the Gummi Ship levels and, again, the Final Boss.
 The first Gummi Ship version centers around a flying Heartless pirate-ship... blasting off its huge arsenal of different cannons and such takes up a lot of time, and towards the end, you have a chance at destroying it entirely - you don't HAVE to, but it's worth a buttload of points.
 Then there's Assault of the Dreadnaught, where you take on an even bigger Nobody ship, even flying inside it and blasting at the core.